-Find ways to stay in touch with people you’ve known for a long time—friends, neighbours, co-workers—while also reaching out to new acquaintances.
+Find ways to stay in touch with people you’ve known for a long time—friends, neighbours, colleagues—while also reaching out to new acquaintances.

 Make friendship a high priority.
 Put time and effort into your friendships.
-When you were younger, you may have made friends naturally—through school, work, or military service.
+When you were younger, you may have made friends naturally—through school, work, or clubs.
 In midlife, you may need to be more deliberate to maintain or build friendships.

 Accept that your friendships may change.
 In midlife, some of your friends may want to have a different relationship with you than they had when you were younger.
 This is a natural part of human growth and development.

 Share rituals and traditions.
-Shared rituals and traditions are ways of expressing deep values and staying close with people you love.
-You and your friends may want to develop your own rituals to celebrate events such as birthdays, holidays, and promotions.
+Shared rituals and traditions are ways of expressing deep values and staying close to people you love.
+You and your friends may want to develop your own rituals to celebrate events such as birthdays, festive occasions, and promotions.

 Join a group of people who share your interests.
 Visit MeetUp to search for existing groups of people who have the same hobby, passion, or values, or tell others that you want to start a group.

-Take courses at an adult education center.
-Adult education centres offer courses at a much lower cost than most colleges or technical schools.
-You may want to take courses on your own or strengthen ties with a friend by taking a course together.
+Take courses at an adult learning centre.
+Adult learning courses can focus on personal development or career-orientated skills.
+You may want to take courses on your own or strengthen ties with a friend by learning together.

 Adjusting to changes as a couple

-If you’re part of a couple, you’ll need to reach some understanding over the years about how both of you want to pursue your shared goals.
+If you’re in a long-term relationship, you’ll need to reach some understanding over the years about how both of you want to pursue your shared goals.

 Focus on the present, but plan for the future.
 Talk about the goals you’d like to reach soon and those you’d like to achieve years down the road.
 These may relate to work, travel, health, finances, or your relationship.
 Write these down individually and then share them together; you may be surprised at what you learn.